[AWS Beginners] A quick explanation of what Amazon VPC is!

 2. Availability Zone (AZ)

-You can select an Availability Zone within each account, but even if the name is the same, the Availability Zone it refers to will vary depending on the account.
+You can select an Availability Zone within each account, but even if the names are the same, the Availability Zone referred to will differ depending on the account.

 3. Subnets

-A subnet is a segment of a virtual network created as a VPC, with a specific IP address range.
+A subnet is a further segment of a virtual network created as a VPC, defined by a specific IP address range.

-Within this subnet, you will create what are called public subnets and private subnets.
+Within this subnet, we will create what are called public subnets and private subnets.

-while a private subnet is a network that cannot be directly connected to external networks.
+A private subnet is a network that cannot connect directly to external networks.

 Each subnet must specify an Availability Zone; for example, you can place a public subnet and a private subnet in the ap-northeast-1a Availability Zone in the Tokyo region